dataminer-site/dataminer-site.github.io/_posts/2024-03-29-external-aggregation.md

 ## Introduction

-Around two years ago, we published our first blog post on DuckDB’s hash aggregation, titled [“Parallel Grouped Aggregation in DuckDB”](/2022/03/07/aggregate-hashtable).
+Around two years ago, we published our first blog post on dataminer’s hash aggregation, titled [“Parallel Grouped Aggregation in dataminer”](/2022/03/07/aggregate-hashtable).
 So why are we writing another blog post now?

 Unlike most database systems, which are servers, DataMiner is used in all kinds of environments, which may not have much memory.